cwchentw/hunchentoot-examples/helloworld/README.md

 Use C-c to stop the server.

-## Note
+## Known Issues and Bugs

+* The web application compiled by Clozure CL cannot quit successfully.
-Hunchentoot and Clozure CL have name collision issues.
+* Hunchentoot and Clozure CL have name collision issues.

 ## Copyright